 What to do if You don’t Meet the Listing Criteria

 Even if you do not qualify for Social Security disability through the Listing requirements, the SSA may still grant you disability benefits if they determine that you can no longer work at all due to the effects of your stroke.
 If the SSA believes that you can still perform the same duties at your old job, they will automatically deny you benefits.
 However, if they decide that you can no longer perform the same functions required of your old job, they will attempt to find another job that you may be able to do based on your education, previous work experience, age and work-related limitations.

 In order for the SSA to complete this part of the process, they require a Residual Functional Capacity (RFC) assessment from your doctor.
 This is a detailed report that your treating physician needs to prepare that includes precisely how your stroke’s limitations affect your ability to perform essential work-related functions.
 If this report adequately demonstrates that you cannot work due to the effects of your stroke, the SSA should approve your disability benefits.

-If you believe that you or someone you know is suffering from the debilitating effects of a stroke and should be receiving Social Security disability income, a Winston-Salem Social Security disability lawyer may be able to help.
+If you believe that you or someone you know is suffering from the debilitating effects of a stroke and should be receiving disability income, a Social Security disability lawyer in Winston-Salem may be able to help.
 The experienced lawyers at Lewis & Keller are familiar with Social Security cases, so we will be able to understand all the details of your particular case.
 We’ve been providing legal assistance to North Carolina for over two decades, so let us help you too.